markhughes/flight-skeleton/README.md

 ### Templates

-Twig templates are loaded by default from `app/resouces/views/`.
-You can change this by editing the path in `app/config/config.php`.
+Twig and Latte templates are loaded by default from `app/resouces/views/`.
+You can change this by editing the path set in `FLIGHT_SET_VARS` from the `app/config/config.php` file.

+You should call `Flight::render("template name", [ ... optional contenxt ... ])` directly, and .twig or .latte is added for you.

+You can easily change the template engine in `app/config/config.php` and change `TEMPLATE_ENGINE` to either `twig` or `latte`

 ### Logging